Zehnooo/TOP-form-validation/README.md

 Live Demo [https://zehnooo.github.io/TOP-form-validation/]

+!-- This is not yet complete so it will look ugly and not work in all spots --!

 A little more practice
 Build a browser form which collects Email, Country, Postal Code, Password and Password Confirmation fields.
 It should use live inline validation to inform the user whether a field is properly filled in or not.
 That means validating as you type, not only upon form submission.
 When a field is invalid, it should be highlighted in red and show an error message to guide the user.